 - Dakin Farm.
 Vermont-based Dakin Farm features both bone-in and boneless hams, some of which are spiral-sliced.
 It also sells ham steaks and chops.
 However, a company spokesperson tells me that Dakin Farm does not have a list of gluten-free products.

 - Dietz & Watson.
 Dietz & Watson is certified gluten-free by the Celiac Sprue Association (CSA), which requires products to test below 5 parts per million of gluten (currently the lowest level of commercial testing available).
-The company has plenty of gluten-free ham options available at both the deli counter and the meat department, including Honey Cured Ham, Black Forest Smoked Ham, Cajun Recipe Ham, Peppered Ham and Tomato & Basil Ham check out the selection here.
+The company has plenty of gluten-free ham options available at both the deli counter and the meat department, including Honey Cured Ham, Black Forest Smoked Ham, Cajun Recipe Ham, Peppered Ham and Tomato & Basil Ham.

 - Eckrich.
 This is another division of the John Morrell Food Group.
 Like Armour hams, Eckrich hams will disclose any added wheat on the label, although there may still be a risk of cross-contamination.
 The company does not use barley, rye or oats in its products.